 The baptismal font in the vestibule has the original communion rail around it.
 Busts of popes of the 19th century are in the east side of the vestibule and the statue of St. Anthony of Padua is on the west side of the vestibule.

 The front doors are made of brass.
 The two side doors have the episcopal insignia -miter and crosier while the center doors have the papal insignia-miter with two keys.

 Our windows are considered some of the finest in the world.
-There are 75 windows – more than any other church of any denomination in America.
+There are 75 windows.
 F.X.
 Zettler crafted the windows in Munich, Germany at the Royal Bavarian Art Institute (the firm and its secret for exquisite stained glass were destroyed during World War II).
 Mr. Zettler was a chemist known for his ability to craft beautiful colors and dyes.
 With monumental effect, Zettler oversaw 50 artisans who worked to craft our windows.
 In 1912 the total cost of the 75 windows were $34,000.
 Today, just one transept window would cost over $500,000